-Winner of more than a dozen national and international prizes - Póvoa de Varzim Piano Competition, "Cidade do Fundão" International Competition, "David Russell Awards" in Vigo - the young pianist João Casimiro Almeida, at 25 years old, already has a vast musical experience, appearing regularly as a soloist.
-Having started his musical studies at 11 years old, he already played in some of Portugal most famous venues as the Casa da Música in Porto, Centro Cultural de Belém and Fundação Gulbenkian in Lisbon, and in many other recitals throughout the country.
-He also performs regularly abroad in venues like the Sala Lustrzana in Tárnow (Poland), Martin Codax Auditorium in Vigo (Spain) or the Ehrbar Saal in Vienna (Austria).
+Winner of more than a dozen national and international prizes - Póvoa de Varzim Piano Competition, "Cidade do Fundão" International Competition, "David Russell Awards" in Vigo - the young pianist João Casimiro Almeida, at 27 years old, already has a vast musical experience, making a regular appearence as a soloist and chamber musician, both in Portugal and abroad.
+Having started his musical studies at 11 years old, he already played in some of Portugal most important venues as the Casa da Música in Porto, Centro Cultural de Belém and Fundação Gulbenkian in Lisbon, and in many other recitals throughout the country.
+He also performs regularly abroad in countries such as Spain, France, Austria, Poland or Norway, among others.

 This biography is updated regularly.
 Please contact João directly for any other biographical texts such as curriculum or detailed biography.